Function References

 -5.0+0.0im -7.0+0.0im -9.0+0.0im

-moves the output of the cross-correlation to the Fourier center.
+ccorr(u, v[, dims]; centered=false)Calculates the cross-correlation between u and v along dims. centered=true moves the output of the cross-correlation to the Fourier center.

-Per default the correlation is performed along min(ndims(u), ndims(v))
+Per default the correlation is performed along min(ndims(u), ndims(v)).

 julia> ccorr([1,1,0,0], [1,1,0,0], centered=true)